openstack-charmers/bot-control/config/jjb-templates/README.md

 url=http://n.n.n.n:8080/
 ```

-And go!
-This will create or update the jobs in Jenkins (CAUTION).
+*And, go!*  With a completed conf file containing the necessary Jenkins auth and location information, the following will create or update all jobs/views in Jenkins.
+It is recommended to always verify with ```test``` before running ```update```.
+If executing from a small cloud instance, it may be beneficial to set ```workers```, as the default will be 1 worker per core.

 ```
+cd bot-control/config/jjb-templates
+tox -e jjb
+. jjbrc
-jenkins-jobs --conf uosci-jjb.conf update .
+jenkins-jobs --conf uosci-jjb.conf update --workers 8 .
 ```

 #### References